tatdig/BC-message/README.md

 For example 100 payments with 1TDC each.
 After at least 2 new blocks (please refer to source code) in TDCoin blockchain, you can use it to send messages.

+Also you need TDCoinCore running on the computer.

 Make sure to run script as same user as TDCoinCore for example: runuser -l someuser -c "php /home/someuser/BC-short-message/send2bc.php"